microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

-# Recipe Classifiers 1
+# Cuisine Classifiers 1

-In this lesson, you will use the dataset you saved from the last lesson full of balanced, clean data all about recipes.
+In this lesson, you will use the dataset you saved from the last lesson full of balanced, clean data all about cuisines.
 You will use this dataset with a variety of classifiers to predict a given national cuisine based on a group of ingredients.
 While doing so, you'll learn more about some of the ways that algorithms can be leveraged for classification tasks.

 ## [Pre-lecture quiz](https://jolly-sea-0a877260f.azurestaticapps.net/quiz/19/)
 # Preparation